galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 client\_max\_body\_size specifies the maximum upload size that can be handled by <<nwwl(POST)>> requests through nginx.
 You should set this to the largest file size that could be reasonable handled by your network.
 It defaults to 1M files, so will probably need to be increased if you are dealing with genome sized datasets.

 Since nginx is more efficient at serving static content, it is best to serve it directly, reducing the load on the Galaxy process and allowing for more effective compression (if enabled), caching, and pipelining.
-To do so, add the following to <tt>server { } </tt>:
+To do so, add the following to `server { } `:

 ```
 #!highlight nginx